gregorhd/mapcompare/README.md

-Short-listed libraries are then compared as follows:

-1. Comparing a range of library metadata including:
+Long-listed libraries are first compared by compiling a range of metadata:

-* Ease of installation (install via the _pip_ package installer, the _conda_ main channel or the _conda-forge_ community channel, or via _setup.py_);
+  * General implementation strategy (e.g. a high-level interface to a third-party ‘core’ plotting library or a core library itself);

+  * Installation channels and requirements;

   * Input formats/required conversions;

-* Output formats;
+  * Output formats (static images, interactive maps. or both);;

-* Continuity of the developer community (_measures_: number of GitHub releases since first release, number of total commits; number of contributors; date of last commit; number of dependent packages and number of dependent repositories.
+  * Proxies measuring the vibrancy of the developer and user community  (_measures_: number of GitHub releases since first release, number of total commits; number of contributors; date of last commit; number of dependent packages and number of dependent repositories.

-2. Reproducing a pre-defined map template as closely as possible;
+The short-list then tried to include both large-community, comparatively well-funded projects (such as *Bokeh* and *Plotly*) as well as libraries relying on a more limited number of contributors (such as *geoplot*).
+It was also attempted to cover a variety of backends and both imperative as well as declarative approaches.

+The short-listed libraries were then compared along these indicators:

+1.	the quality of documentation based on a element-wise juxtaposition of documentation ‘elements’ and a sample of applicable code examples consulted to implement the common visualisation task;

-3. Comparing the complexity of the syntax to reproduce the map template (**measure**: number of lines of code);
+2.	the complexity of the syntax as measured by the total number of lines of code of a ‘reduced code’ version required to reproduce the map template, excluding comments and blank lines;

+3.	the ability to reproduce the map template including map elements such as a legend and basemap;

+4.	resource requirements (output file size and, for interactive visualisations, a subjective assessment of ‘responsiveness’ on pan and zoom);

-4. Comparing the time taken for only the rendering portion of a script to complete, i.e. excluding the data acquisition and, if required by any library, the data preparation portion, using *cProfile* .
+5.	the time taken for the rendering portion of a script to complete, indicated as an average across a total of N runs: The rendering portion excludes data acquisition and, if required by any library, data pre-processing and conversion.
+CPU times were measured using the *cProfile* module after a kernel restart to prevent caching from prior runs skewing the measurement.
+During performance measurement, no basemap tiles were added to also not skew results due to tile fetching.

-7. Comparing the visual quality and functionality of the map products (conformity with the map template, responsiveness, interactive enhancements);

-8. Any limitations and technical challenges encountered.
+6. Any other limitations or challenges encountered.

 ## Initial Results